Algorithms for the uniqueness of the longest common subsequence: Linear sequences with duplicated genes

 \section{Linear sequences with duplicated genes}

 In Scenario 3, consider $m$ linear gene sequences, where each sequence contains different numbers of copies of $n$ genes $1,\ldots,n$.
-We need to find the longest common subsequence.
-Here we only consider common subsequences that consist of all or none copies of the same gene, and the subsequence length is calculated by genes, not gene copies.
+We need to find the LCS.
+Here we only consider common subsequences that consist of all or none copies of the same gene, and the subsequence length is calculated by genes, not gene copies. {If a gene has different copy numbers in different linear sequences, especially if a gene does not appear in certain sequences, then this gene cannot be in the LCS, and we directly discard this gene from all linear sequences.
+In the following, assume each gene has the same copy number in all linear sequences.}